 Claim your names on various platforms even if you do not intend to keep the platforms active.
 After getting control of your sociable media profiles, the next step is to choose the platforms in which to invest the most time.
 Some sites will be more beneficial to you than others, depending on your industry and your audience.
 As popular as Facebook is, it may not be the single system you need to emphasize.
 To take care of your reputation and keep it in check, make sure your company has a presence on some or all of these platforms: Twitter, LinkedIn, Pinterest, Google+, YouTube, SlideShare, and Reddit.
 Then link each of these social media profiles together.

 If you want to maintain a strong digital reputation, you must frequently post, comment when appropriate and reply to other people’s comments.
+For example, if you are a niche retail business, posting new products can help you stay active with content.
 By responding quickly and professionally to feedback and requests on social media sites, you demonstrate your concern for the views and inputs of your customers.
 Just because a review is negative, doesn’t imply it ought to be deleted.
 Responding well to criticism and showing your action plan for improvement can, in fact, help to improve your digital reputation, if done with the right attitude.
 Saying thank you and offering a heartfelt apology when something unfortunate happens is as essential in the digital world as it is in person.

 Another way to improve your digital reputation is through the tactical use of online content.
 As you publish more content, it becomes more likely that anyone who is searching for your products and services will find you.
 Also, if your company publishes content searchers are more likely to locate the information you want them to find, instead of any reputation-damaging material, like negative reviews.
 However, this isn’t to say that you should post just any content.
 When you continually publish thoughtful, professional and, most importantly, relevant, information, you have the possibility to establish yourself as a thought leader in your industry.
 Basically, by getting the right content out there, you maintain a positive digital reputation while becoming the go to business when a consumer or prospect is searching for something.
 A well-rounded digital content strategy will include systems for regularly getting blog posts, press announcements, videos, and infographics.